 - Study the Christmas story.
 Try to see it with fresh eyes by reading it with a different focus.
 For example, imagine it from the perspective of the different people involved (Joseph, Mary, the shepherds, the angels, etc.).
 Or find out how the birth of Jesus fulfilled specific Old Testament prophecies.

 - Meditate on and memorize a single verse each day.
 Try Philippians 2 or Luke 2 or another “Christmas” passage.
 Or choose a theme you want to grow in over the next four weeks (gratitude, or Godly speech, for example).
-My Bible Reading Plans might provide some inspiration.

 - Pay attention to the lyrics of familiar Christmas hymns and spend time meditating on the Scripture that inspired them.
 It’ll give these songs new meaning to you and they’ll become a part of your worship rather than just background music.
 Some examples: